Moors in the European Renaissance

 Nevertheless, Europeans had held Africans in high regard for centuries prior, (from the Catholic patron saint, Maurice, to the

 legendary black knights).
-Therefore it was possible for many Africans to move to the highest eschelons of society, particularly in England,
+Therefore it was possible for many Africans to move to the highest eschelons of society, as evidenced by historical documentation

-the Netherlands, Austria, Sweden, Russia and Germany.
-Some became nobles, military leaders, and other respectable professionals in royal courts
+throughout Europe.
+Some became nobles, intellectuals, military leaders, and other respectable professionals in royal courts

 throughout Europe (excluding the Iberian peninsula).
 They became so numerous in England that Queen Elizabeth I issued a warrant (July 1596)